Traveling to Bahrain on a budget? When I booked my flight from Jordan to Bahrain, my first thought was: “Is backpacking in Bahrain even possible?”

 The Tree of Life

-I have to admit that I was a bit amused first when I heard that one of Bahrain’s most famous sights is a tree.
-But driving there and seeing the tree, was very interesting.
-On your way to the desert, you can see many oil pump jacks and pipelines.
+I have to admit, I was a little amused at first when I heard that one of Bahrain’s most famous sights is just a tree.
+But the drive there turned out to be fascinating, and seeing the tree in person was surprisingly interesting.
+On the way through the desert, you’ll pass countless oil pump jacks and pipelines, which really adds to the unique experience.

 I was going there on Saturday, on New Year’s Eve when all the locals were enjoying their holiday, and they were camping there in the desert.
 There were many people, big tents, food carts, music playing, people driving quad bikes, and motocross bikes, and it was just crazy – somehow reminded me of music festivals.
 And the tree was very popular, as you can tell from the picture.